antoniaat/data-structures-and-algorithms/README.md

 # Data Structures

 * 🚀 **Array List** - ArrayList is done by directly interacting with an allocated piece of memory.
 You then interact with that allocated piece of memory by addressing the specific indices in the array.
 In other words, you just treat it like a normal array.
 However things get a bit more complicated when deleting items from an ArrayList: you have to collapse the list down to the spot where you deleted.

+* 🚀 **Linked List** -  LinkedList is made of a bunch of nodes that point to the next one in the list.
+Every node in a LinkedLists has two properties, the value of whatever is being store and a pointer to the next node in the list.

+LinkedLists have their ups and downs.
+On one hand, adding and removing is a breeze: you just have the change the next pointer on the previous node and that's it.
+Getting is a pain though: if .get is called you have to loop through the nodes until you get to the right node.
+And that's the tradeoff between LinkedList and ArrayList: LinkedList's adds and deletes are O(1) but the gets are O(n); ArrayList's adds and deletes are O(n) but the gets are O(1).